Mavericks, California: Women at Mavericks

+World Records

+In 2001, Carlos Burle won the Billabong XXL Big Wave Award by riding a 68 foot tall wave at Mavericks.

+On 23 December 2024, Alessandro "Alo" Slebir rode an estimated 108 foot tall wave at Mavericks, which would exceed the current world record by over 20 feet.
+The wave height was estimated by the Mavericks Rescue Team.

 Invitational Surfing Contest

 The first surfing contest at Mavericks was held in 1999, as the Mavericks Invitational.
 The competition later came to be known as the Titans of Mavericks invitational.
 Organizers would invite a number big wave surfers annually to compete in the one-day event, but it was only held if wave conditions were favorable during the competition season (which season ran from November 1-March 31).
-In 2019, after two years straight of cancelled competitions, the World Surf League announced that the contest had been canceled indefinitely, citing "various logistical challenges" and "the inability to run the event the last two seasons."
+In 2019, after two years of cancelled competitions, the World Surf League announced that the contest had been canceled indefinitely, citing "various logistical challenges" and "the inability to run the event the last two seasons."
 The competition has not been held since.

 The Mavericks Awards is, as of 2022 a new video performance contest where big wave surfers and videographers submit their best surf content of Mavericks each season.
 There are 3 categories for men and 3 categories for women include Biggest Wave, Ride of the Year, and Performer of the Year.

 In media

-The first videos were shot by Eric W. Nelson in February 1990, catching Clark, Schmidt and Powers.
-Eric was shooting for his community access television show Powerlines Surf-Spots.
-This was the origin of the Powerlines Productions company that showcases big wave surfing around the world.

-Nelson's first film was High Noon at Low Tide 1994/1995.
-In 1998, he produced another big wave documentary Twenty Feet Under.
-Local filmmaker Curt Myers, produced Shifting Peaks and Heavy Water 1994/1995.

-On December 11, 1998, they combined their efforts and produced the mini-documentary twelveleven.

-Clark and Mavericks are featured in the 1998 documentary Mavericks, a one-hour PBS film that chronicles the early years, and the 2004 film Riding Giants, which documents the history of big wave surfing.
-Directed by skateboarder turned documentary producer Stacy Peralta (best known for the skating documentary Dogtown and Z-Boys), Riding Giants includes interviews and commentary materials with many of the surfers mentioned in this article.

 In the film Zoolander, Owen Wilson's entourage includes a big wave surfer from Mavericks.

-The surfing documentary film Discovering Mavericks, executive produced by Jeff Clark and directed by Joshua Pomer, features surfers like Jeff Clark, Peter Mel, Flea, Shane Dorian, Nick Lamb, Zack Wormhoudt, Brock Little and Mike Parsons, and also honors Mark Foo and Jay Moriarty.